sushantmimani/DNASequencing/README.md

 # DNASequencing

-- To start service: ./run.bash
+- To start service: ./run.bash  (in the root folder)

 - REST service port: 5000